 In her groundbreaking new book, Invisible No More: Police Violence Against Black Women and Women of Color, Black lesbian activist attorney Andrea J. Ritchie builds on Angela Davis’s vision of feminist abolitionism to provide a commanding analysis and indictment of the gendered regimes of power and authority that shape the carceral state in the US.
 Ritchie locates the emergence of contemporary police departments in eighteenth-century slave patrols and powerfully unpacks the nexus of sexual violence and policing—a cornerstone of white supremacist control over Black bodies during slavery.
-Throughout the book, Ritchie critiques commonly held views that center Black masculinity in terms of the US policing regime and examines how a multi-billion dollar militarized police apparatus diverts social welfare from communities and schools, makes law enforcement a grave public health threat to communities of color in general and to trans, queer, gender non-conforming and cis women of color in particular.
+Throughout the book, Ritchie critiques commonly held views that center Black masculinity in terms of the US policing regime and examines how a multi-billion-dollar militarized police apparatus diverts social welfare from communities and schools and makes law enforcement a grave public health threat to communities of color in general—and to trans, queer, gender non-conforming, and cis women of color in particular.
 Ultimately, “white supremacy demands such complete control of Black women and women of color that it takes very little to perceive us as out of control,” she writes.
 Given these realities, it doesn’t matter how much “implicit bias training police receive or how many police reforms” are put in place.
 As Ritchie argues, this regime of “complete and total control” means the only feasible solution to the police state is abolitionism.

 The International Association of Chiefs of Police has said that law enforcement doesn’t see communities really clamoring for action around these issues.
-The question of individual Black women coming forward and telling their stories of violence by the state is important but the answer is obvious: if the people you’re told to report to are the police and they are the ones raping you, then obviously the incentive to do that is quite low.
-In the book, I talk about women who do come forward and are re-victimized and are put on trial for the violence that has been perpetrated against them, while the officer who assaulted them is not held accountable.
+The question of individual Black women coming forward and telling their stories of violence by the state is important, but the answer is obvious: if the people you’re told to report to are the police and they are the ones raping you, then obviously the incentive to report it is quite low.
+In the book, I talk about women who do come forward and are re-victimized and put on trial for the violence that has been perpetrated against them, while the officer who assaulted them isn’t held accountable.
 I think we need to shift away from asking why women aren’t coming forward and instead ask what we’re doing about it.

 Ritchie: These controlling narratives inform every police interaction and shape how Black women and girls are seen in any given situation.
 I drew on Black feminist theories and applied them to police interactions.
-For example, there was a case where a twelve-year-old Black girl stepped out of her house and police officers who were responding to a complaint about three white women engaged in prostitution proceeded to arrest her.
-The arrest of this young twelve-year-old reinforced controlling narratives associating Black girls with prostitution; narratives that are as old as this nation.
+For example, there was a case where a twelve-year-old Black girl stepped out of her house and police officers who were responding to a complaint about three white women engaged in prostitution proceeded to arrested her.
+The arrest of this young twelve-year-old reinforced controlling narratives associating Black girls with prostitution—narratives that are as old as this nation.
 The police charged her with resisting arrest and assaulting an officer.

 Hutchinson: You write that, “Actual or perceived deviation from gender and sexual norms has served as a basis of criminalization since the colonial period… constructing a gender-normative nation.”
 How do homophobia, transphobia, and misogynoir inform the way trans, queer, and gender non-conforming folk of color are treated in the criminal justice system?

 Ritchie: It ends up being an amalgamation of these controlling narratives.
 For instance, when police are interacting with Black trans women they are acting on these controlling narratives that frame Black women as sexual deviants engaging in prostitution.
 They are reading gender non-conforming Black women the same way, as well as being mentally unstable, fraudulent, deranged, and threatening.
-Consider the case of Duanna Johnson, who police arrested for walking around because they perceived her as “being a potential prostitute.”
+Consider the case of Tawana Johnson, who police arrested for walking around because they perceived her as “being a potential prostitute.”
 They called her the wrong pronoun, labeled her a “faggot,” and assaulted her.
 The trans community came out to support Tawana but the local civil rights community did not.
-While mainstream civil rights organizations conceded that they did not agree with law enforcement’s response their message was “we do not agree with who she is.”
+While mainstream civil rights organizations conceded that they didn’t agree with law enforcement’s response their message was “we do not agree with who she is.”

 Hutchinson: You discuss the connection between military violence and police violence, occupation, colonialism, and racialized gender violence toward Indigenous women.
 Native and Indigenous women experience some of the highest rates of sexual violence in the nation yet are routinely ignored when it comes to mainstream discussions about “proper victims” of sexual assault.
 What are the dynamics of state violence toward Indigenous women with respect to federal imposition and jurisdiction on Native lands?